Dermatología y tejido conectivo

 For ulcerated or infected lesions, leeches placed on intact skin 1-2 cm from the edge.
 SGS reaches tissue via diffusion and microcirculation.

-Abuladze Method
+Método Abuladze

 Timed feeding (2-20 min) rather than full engorgement.
 Controls blood loss while delivering SGS at pharmacologic concentrations.